Rainbow colors always make me happy and this precious little baby quilt made with the Rainbow Rail Fence block was the perfect quilt to make.

 I even have a photo of Sadie on the quilt!
 Can you guess who she is looking at?
 Yep, Builder Bob, this was the only time we ever let her hair get this long.
 She is so much cuter with a puppy cut!

 Yesterday I gave you a sneak peek at my cute little granddaughters laying on my new quilt made with a Snack Pack of Marblehead Global Brights by Ro Gregg.
-There are 42 – 2 ½” strips in the snack pack……how about a tutorial!
-You could also use a jelly roll or just cut some 2 ½” strips by the width of fabric you have in your stash.
+There are 42 – 2 ½” strips in the snack pack, I’m not sure if it is still available but you could also use a different jelly roll pack or just cut some 2 ½” strips by the width of fabric you have in your stash.